Abnormal periods may include bleeding more than once a month, skipping cycles, or no menstrual bleeding at all.

 Causes of abnormal periods

-Many things can cause abnormalities in your cycle.
+Many things can cause abnormalities in your cycle or irregular periods.
 Conditions such as severe illness, excessive exercise, stress and abnormally high or low weight can cause you to skip periods.

 Causes of abnormal menstrual cycles that need to be excluded are: